 If you open the file, it can run malicious code that may install malware or run destructive scripts on your computer.
 Therefore, it is wise to heed the warning that Windows displays when opening unknown files or running unverified applications.

-The best way to protect yourself from a email-based malware attack is to not open unknown email attachments.
-If you get an email from an unrecognized sender and it has an email, there is no reason to open it.
+The best way to protect yourself from an email-based malware attack is to not open unknown email attachments.
+If you get an email from an unrecognized sender and it has an attachment, there is no reason to open it.